 6 Signals That Indicate You May Be Stuck

 No one likes to hit a plateau or back peddle and not understand why or how to get out of a rut.
 But when it happens, there are often of a series of underlying issues that need to be addressed, some deeper and more complex than others.
-If some of the following signals seem to resonate with your current situation, it may be time to start doing agency leader transformation work.
+If some of the following signals seem to resonate with your current situation, it may be time to start doing trauma-informed conscious leadership work.

 Constantly Seeking Approval